jacomyal/sigma.js/plugins/sigma.plugins.design/README.md

 ### Histograms

 Histograms are values of a specified property of nodes or edges grouped by bins and computed for a visual variable such as sizes and colors.
+They are computed in a lazy manner and stored by the plugin.

 The result is an array of bin objects ordered by `bin` ID.
 Each bin object contain the following information: